trawat87/book/chapters/in/AmazonElasticBeanstalk.md

 Features of Elastic Beanstock include

-* *High Performance*

-Elastic Beanstalk allows freedom to provision servers from a variety of EC2 configurations based on business to suit the compute requirements.
+* *High Performance*: Elastic Beanstalk allows freedom to provision servers from a variety of EC2 configurations based on business to suit the compute requirements.

-* *Scalability*

-Easy configurable auto scaling settings are available to handle peak loads based on metrics monitoring.
+* *Scalability*: Easy configurable auto scaling settings are available to handle peak loads based on metrics monitoring.

-* *High Availability*

-Elastic Beanstalk provides easy health check based load balancing options to ensure high avialability of the web application.
+* *High Availability*: Elastic Beanstalk provides easy health check based load balancing options to ensure high avialability of the web application.

-* *Complete source control*

-The user has freedom to select the AWS resources and has full control over the infrastructure powering the application using the Elastic Beanstalk management capabilities.
+* *Complete source control*: The user has freedom to select the AWS resources and has full control over the infrastructure powering the application using the Elastic Beanstalk management capabilities.

-* *Fully Managed*

-With Elastic Beanstalk, AWS manages actvities like hardware provisioning, set up and configuration, software patching, database backups and performance monitoring.
+* *Fully Managed*: With Elastic Beanstalk, AWS manages actvities like hardware provisioning, set up and configuration, software patching, database backups and performance monitoring.

 ## Amazon Elastic Beanstalk Pricing